 Ms. Biber is a Wisconsin native, splitting her time between Beaver Dam and Brodhead growing up.
 She graduated from UW Whitewater with her Bachelor's in English Secondary Education in 2009 and went on to join TAGOS Leadership Academy in her second year of teaching, which gave her the passion for project-based learning and has influenced her teaching philosophy ever since.
 Ms. Biber began teaching at Brodhead High School, her alma mater, in 2011 and remained there for nine years.
 During that time, she directed several plays, coached forensics, and served as senior project coordinator.
 She earned her Master's in Education through UW La Crosse in 2014.
 Ms. Biber helped to bring journalism education back to Brodhead by co-founding Brodhead Media, a program designed to report on school events, produce daily morning announcements, and provide a creative outlet for students with the annual BHS Film Festival.
 As part of her work founding this program, she was selected as a Reynolds Journalism High School Institute Fellow with Arizona State University in 2014 and a PBS NewsHour Student Reporting Labs Fellow in 2018.
 In 2018, Ms. Biber attended the Greater Madison Writing Project Summer Institute, where she rediscovered her passion for alternative education and began taking steps to go gradeless in her classroom.
 She has continued to work with GMWP, co-facilitating a Rise Up and Write camp in 2019 and presenting at the Wisconsin Council of Teachers for English convention about her work with students using writing for advocacy.
+Ms. Biber is currently working toward her Special Education license.

 Outside of the classroom, Ms. Biber is a certified personal trainer and registered yoga teacher.
 She believes strongly in using movement and mindfulness to soothe both physical and emotional woes and can often be found running the Sugar River Trail or practicing yoga in her backyard.
 She is looking forward to bringing her love of the outdoors and passion for teaching together at High Marq.